InfiniteShadow21/AER/README.md

 # AER
-This is a site for publishing personal reviews about movies, tv series and any other media.
+.
-Here you can see my thoughts about different types of media, news about actors and publishings, you can also give me a feedback through the forms.
+Welcome to AER, where I share my personal insights on movies, TV series, and various other forms of media.
+Explore my thoughts, stay updated on actor news, and feel free to provide feedback through our forms.